The Clever Dripper is pitched as being a cross between a pour-over coffee dripper and a French press.

 It’s only when you place the Clever Dripper on your mug that the valve opens and the coffee pours down.

-First, you add a #6 filter to the cone and give it a quick clean and rinse with hot water.
+First, you add a #6 filter to the dripper and give it a quick clean and rinse with hot water.
 This gets rid of any “paper taste” from the filter.

 Next you add the ground coffee to the filter, just as you would with a regular filter cone brewer or a Chemex.